Medesen/ML-portfolio/rag_pipeline/DESIGN.md

 This section acknowledges that portfolio projects and production systems have different requirements.

+### Performance Considerations

+**Embedding Model Loading:**
+The current CLI implementation loads the embedding model fresh for each query command.
+This adds ~1-2 seconds of startup overhead per query.
+For production deployments:
+- Implement a server mode that keeps the model in memory
+- Use a model server (e.g., Triton, TensorFlow Serving)
+- Or pre-warm the model in a long-running process

+**Current behavior:** Acceptable for CLI/batch usage, not suitable for low-latency API serving.

 ### Infrastructure Changes

 | Component | Portfolio | Production | Reason |